zeero/CCPlugins/commands/implement.md

 **STEP 2: Read ACTUAL Implementation**
 For EACH core file found:
-- Read COMPLETE file content (no limits)
+- Read with NO LIMIT PARAMETER (gets entire file)
+- NEVER use "limit: 100" or any other limit
+- Get ALL lines, even if file has 10,000 lines
 - Understand HOW it works, not just what docs say
 - Analyze actual functions, classes, algorithms
 - Map data flow and architecture